grscwf/twin-mt/nero-paths.md

 This is the challenge ending on the first floor.
 It's meant to be hard to find, but not impossible.
 It will probably require careful exploration and understanding of most of Nero's paths.
-There are also some oblique clues to it.
+There are subtle clues to it in various places, and the Archives will give subtle hints.

 <details>

 - You must have seen Mica already in other playthroughs.